pietjuu/Mars/test/README.md

 sudo pip3 install [library_name]
 ```

-	- RPi.GPIO (for using GPIO pins o RPI)
+	- RPi.GPIO (for using GPIO pins of the RPI)
 	- hx711 (for weight sensor)
 	- RPLCD (for LCD screen)